-Diocletian thought the co-emperor system wasn’t enough either and promoted two generals, Constantius Chlorus in the West and Galerius in the East, as Caesars.
+Diocletian saw that the co-imperial system did not solve the problems either, and promoted two generals, Constantius Chlorus in the West and Galerius in the East, as Caesars.
 Now let’s take a look at the power sharing of the Tetrarchy (Rule of Four).

-Constantius (father of Constantine the Great) was a high ranking commander in Maximian’s army.
+Constantius Chlorus (father of Constantine the Great) had been a high ranking commander in Maximian’s army.
 He drew lessons from the failed campaign against Britain.
 Therefore, he applied different tactics this time.
 He took control of all the ports in Gaul and blocked all the trade routes to Britain, therefore hitting Britain where it hurts.

 Until then, Carausius ruled Britain successfully but his enemies took advantage of the fact that the island was isolated and assassinated him.
 The leading figure of the plot was a bureaucrat named Allectus and he declared himself as the new Augustus.
 However, his rule turned out to be a short one.

-An emperor named Narseh became the ruler of Sasanians, also known as the Second Persian Empire and he wanted to follow the footsteps of his father Shapur because his father attacked Antioch, a land that belonged to the Roman Empire, and he took the Roman Emperor Valerian hostage.
+An emperor named Narseh became the ruler of Sasanians (Second Persian Empire) and he wanted to follow the footsteps of his father Shapur because his father attacked Antioch, a land that belonged to the Roman Empire, and he took the Roman Emperor Valerian hostage.
 And Narseh, in the same fashion, wanted to seize Syria and the nearby lands.